 Inner Sleeve: Designed to protect the bellows and insulation pillow from turbulent flow and control the accumulation of particulate materials in the frame cavity, Inner Sleeves are generally adopted when the flow velocity exceeds 10m/s.

-materials from accumulating in the frame.
+Insulation Pillow: Used when the media being conveyed has solid particulates to prevent the materials from accumulating in the frame.
 If the material is able to accumulate the fabric joint will lose its flexibility or combust.
 They can also be used in exhaust turbine ducts and large draft fans to fill out any cavities to avoid pressure variations and flutters on the application start-up.

 Cuff: Fabricated with fabrics with high thermal insulation properties, a cuff is used to protect the bellows from heat transfer through the metallic frame.